openvinotoolkit/datumaro/docs/source/docs/explanation/project.rst

 We also don't have anything in the project working directories - suppose, the user removed them to save disk space.

-Let's see what happens, if we call the ``diff`` command with 2 different revisions now.
+Let's see what happens, if we call the ``compare`` command with 2 different revisions now.

 .. image:: ../../../images/behavior_diag2.svg